Admitted students: prepare to enroll

-Current students login to the DHS NETStudy homepage to access your background study under "Documents."
+Current students log in to the DHS NETStudy homepage to access their background study under "Documents."

 AHS (Academic Health Sciences) students are required to have current immunizations and/or tests as a condition of enrollment.
 Students who do not comply with the AHS immunization policy will have a registration hold placed on their record.
 Note that some immunization series take up to six months to complete.